zapwizard/radiation_king_radio/README.md

 See the "ZZ_test_stations" folder for an example.
 There must be at least two radio stations inside a radio band folder.

 The program will only look for .OGG audio files.
 The OGG format was selected to make the metadata processing optimized, as well as take up less CPU.
 I have found fre:ac to be a good fast convertor.
+I recommend normalizing your audio library before loading it onto the radio.

 Prefixing the names of the radio station folders with 00, 01 , 02 etc.. will set their order on the dial.
 Similar naming for songs is required for ordered file playback.